Customize Consent Preferences

 Mario Campanella “Il Super Mago del Gelo” | Piazza Garibaldi, 22 | +39 080 4240025 | gelateria | serving up ice cream since 1935 | photographs of celebrity patrons adorn the walls | try their speciality coffees | website | €

 If you choose to go, book in advance and be prepared for a menu whose pricing is even more breathtaking than its views.
+If travelling by car you can park on the city outskirts and they will send private transport to collect you and return you.

 Mario Campanella “Il Super Mago del Gelo” photo by the Puglia Guys for The Big Gay Podcast from Puiglia.